bxdda/bxdda/README.md

 **Chaughn Robin**

-I build software, games, and systems that I try to understand from the inside out.
+I build software, games, and systems, and I try to understand them from the inside out.

 Most of my work is split between Java applications, data/AI experiments, and real-time game systems.
-I like projects where the details matter: I really like getting to work very low-level with systems.
-When I have time, I am trying to work on my own game engine written with the libGDX framework (Java).
+I love personal projects where the details matter: I really like getting to work very low-level with systems.
+In my free time, I am slowly building my own game engine written with the libGDX framework (Java).

 What I love getting to work on:
 - Java architecture and backend systems